Exercise Biology Laboratories

-The Exercise Biology Laboratories are on the first floor of the Health Sciences and Human Services Building located on the Main Campus of The University of Toledo.
-The Exercise Biology Laboratories consists of two large analytical labs, an Animal Facility, a Cell Culture Lab, and a Microscopy Lab.
+The Exercise Biology Laboratories are on the first floor of the Health and Human Services Building located on the Main Campus of The University of Toledo.
+The Exercise Biology Laboratories consists of two large Analytical Labs, an Animal Facility, a Cell Culture Lab, and a Microscopy Lab.

 The analytical labs contain the following major pieces of equipment that are used to prepare samples and to analysis samples for protein or gene expression: